danielkocher/link-select/README.md

 ## Link storage format
 Link storage is kept simple: just an array of (title, link) pairs in which the title may be omitted (the link may be omitted as well but this makes no sense at all and thus is not checked by now).

-Example JSON files (see also the *files* folder of this repository):
+Sample JSON files (see also the *files* folder of this repository):
 *read.json*
 ```
 [